SynixeContractors/Documents/organization/constitution.md

 - Recruit
 - Junior Member
 - Member
-- Senior Member
+- Staff

 ### 3.2 - Gaining Membership

-Any person at the age of 16 or older wishing to join Synixe Contractors will be able to join as a recruit.
+Any person at the age of 18 or older wishing to join Synixe Contractors will be able to join as a recruit.

-Persons interested in joining Synixe Contractors will become a Junior Member after attending 2 sanctioned events.
-The person must then go through a minimum 3 month probation period.
-After this period as a Junior Member, the Senior Members will make a decision on permitting membership to the person.
+Persons interested in joining Synixe Contractors will become a Junior Member after attending a minimum of 2 sanctioned events.
+The person must then go through a minimum probation period of 16 sanctioned events.
+After this period as a Junior Member, the Staff Members will make a decision on permitting membership to the person.
 If accepted they will become a Member of the community.

-### 3.3 - Senior Members

-Members can become a senior member after a period of 6 months after becoming a member.
-They must be nominated for senior membership at a meeting.
-The vote will take place at the next community meeting.

-### 3.4 - Staff
+### 3.3 - Staff

-Senior Members that contribute to the continued success of the community may be selected by existing Staff Members to assist with the managing of the community.
+Members that contribute to the continued success of the community may be selected by existing Staff Members to assist with the managing of the community.

-### 3.5 - Temporary Leave
+### 3.4 - Temporary Leave

 A member may leave temporarily for any period of time at any point.
-The member will be marked as inactive, they will be considered active after returning for two sanctioned events.
+The member will be marked as inactive, they will be considered active after returning for a sanctioned event.

-### 3.6 - Inactivity
+### 3.5 - Inactivity

-A member may be assigned Inactive if they have not attended a sanctioned event for a period of more than 60 days.
+A member may be assigned Inactive if they have not attended a sanctioned event for a period of more than 30 days.
+While inactive, the voting rights of the member are suspended.

-### 3.7 Removal
+### 3.6 Removal

 All members are permitted a single warning for breaking a rule.
 A member may be removed by a Staff Member on the second occurrence of rule breaking.

-### 3.8 - Gross Misconduct
+### 3.7 - Gross Misconduct

 A member may be removed without warning by a Staff member if they have grossly breached a rule or engaged in repeated disruptive actions.

-### 3.9 - Former Members
+### 3.8 - Former Members

 After a person is no longer a member of the organization they are to be removed from any social platforms they were using to formally engage with the organization.
 Members of the organization are free to continue communication with a former member without action being taken against them unless such communication is relayed to a public social platform shared with the community after a direct request to cease such actions.